farhansyedAli/BSDSF23M037-OS-A02/Report.md

 Inside the function, the pointers are cast to the correct type (e.g., const char ** for strings), and then compared — for example, using strcmp() for alphabetical order.

 It takes const void * arguments because qsort() doesn’t know the type of data being sorted — this allows it to be type-agnostic and reusable for any data structure.

+Feature 6:

+Q1.
+How do ANSI escape codes work to produce color in a standard Linux terminal?
+Show the specific code sequence for printing text in green.
+Answer:
+ANSI escape codes are special character sequences that instruct the terminal to change the style or color of the text.
+Each sequence begins with \033[ (the escape character and bracket), followed by color/style codes, and ends with m.
+For example, to print text in green, the sequence is:

+printf("\033[0;32mThis text is green\033[0m\n");

+Here,

+0 → resets all attributes,

+32 → sets the foreground color to green,

+\033[0m → resets color back to default after printing.

+Q2.
+To color an executable file, you need to check its permission bits.
+Explain which bits in the st_mode field you need to check to determine if a file is executable by the owner, group, or others.
+Answer:
+In the st_mode field of struct stat, the executable permissions are represented by specific bit flags:

+S_IXUSR → executable by the owner

+S_IXGRP → executable by the group

+S_IXOTH → executable by others

+To check if a file is executable, you use bitwise AND operations, for example:

+if (st.st_mode & (S_IXUSR | S_IXGRP | S_IXOTH))
+    // file is executable

+If any of these bits are set, the file should be displayed in the color designated for executables (commonly green).